On the group action of $Mod(M,F)$ on the disk complex: The proof of Theorem

-We assume that each of these isotopies only affects a small neighborhood of the corresponding bigon.
-That is, only one element of $\mathcal{A}$ intersects the neighborhood of the bigon and also only one element of $\mathcal{A}'$ does.
-It is convenient to imagine that these horizontal isotopies just loosen up the windings of $\bar{\nu}(\partial W_2)$ in $\tilde{F}$ slightly.
-If we make sure that $|\bar{\nu}(\partial W_2)\cap\bar{C}_i|$ is unchanged during each horizontal isotopy for $1\leq i \leq 3$, then the shape of components of $F-(\bar{\nu}(\partial W_2)\cup \partial (N(C_1)\cup N(C_2)\cup N(C_3)))$ is also unchanged, i.e. the minimality of $\bar{\nu}(\partial W_2)\cap\partial( N(C_1)\cup N(C_2)\cup N(C_3))$ is unchanged during the horizontal isotopies. \item We will find new bigons after these horizontal isotopies.
-If there exists a new bigon and we consider the preimage $\bar{R}$ of the new bigon of the horizontal isotopies, then either (i) exactly one edge of $\partial \bar{R}$ has been affected by old bigons or (ii) both edges have been affected by old bigons by considering the preimage $\bar{R}$ itself as a bigon.
-That is, either (i) there is a $(\geq4)$-gon forming $\bar{R}$ with old bigons or (ii) there is a $(\geq6)$-gon forming $\bar{R}$ with old bigons (see (A), (B) and (C) of Figure \ref{fig-gon}).
+We assume each of these isotopies only affects a small neighborhood of the corresponding bigon so that only one element of $\mathcal{A}$ intersects the neighborhood of the bigon and also only one element of $\mathcal{A}'$ does.
+It is convenient to imagine these horizontal isotopies just loosen up the windings of $\bar{\nu}(\partial D)$ in $\tilde{F}$ slightly.
+If we make sure $|\bar{\nu}(\partial D)\cap\bar{C}_i|$ is unchanged during each horizontal isotopy for $1\leq i \leq 3$, then the shapes of components of $F-(\bar{\nu}(\partial D)\cup (\cup_{j=1}^3 \partial N(C_j)))$ are also unchanged, i.e. Assumption \ref{assumption-4} is unchanged during the horizontal isotopies. \item We will find new bigons after these horizontal isotopies.
+If there exists a new bigon, then we can consider the \textit{preimage} $\bar{R}$ of the new bigon in the sense that it is the region of $\tilde{F}$ which becomes the new bigon after the horizontal isotopies removing old bigons.
+If we ignore the vertices from old bigons, then we can regard $\bar{R}$ as a big bigon.
+Hence, we will say $\partial \bar{R}$ consists of two edges in this sense.
+Then either (i) exactly one edge of $\partial \bar{R}$ has been affected by old bigons or (ii) both edges have been affected by old bigons.
+That is, either (i) there is a $(\geq4)$-gon forming $\bar{R}$ with at least one old bigon (see (A) and (B) of Figure \ref{fig-gon}) or (ii) there is a $(\geq6)$-gon forming $\bar{R}$ with at least two old bigons (see (C) of Figure \ref{fig-gon}). \item For the $(\geq4)$-gon case, at least four vertices of the $(\geq4)$-gon come from a subarc $\alpha$ of $\partial D$ or $\bar{\nu}(\partial D)$ which is an edge of $\bar{R}$ and at least one old bigon $R$ intersects $\alpha$ in the middle (see (A) or (B) of Figure \ref{fig-gon} respectively).
+Let $\alpha'$ be the other edge of $\bar{R}$.